 There are some downsides to artificial intelligence, and the main one is that it can make bad calls.
 This isn't a mistake as sorts, mainly because your AI is doing what it's programmed and thinks it's making the right decision.
 There's an example of this, but not from the manufacturing industry.
 A few years ago, there was a terrorist attack in Australia that led to hundreds of people trying to flee the scene as fast as possible.
 Their immediate reaction was to call Uber and book transport.
 The problem is that Uber uses artificial intelligence that recognizes when there's a spike in demand.
 When demand is high, prices go up - it's simple economics.
 But, the issue is that Uber ended up charging incredible fees for people fleeing a terrorist attack.
 It was seen as them taking advantage of the situation when really it was their AI making a bad call.
 That's the downside of bringing artificial intelligence into the manufacturing world; it's not aware of everything.
 AI can't sense things that it doesn't have access to.
 Imagine you start printing something offensive on a t-shirt, but you don't realize it.
 Your AI won't flag this up, it will just go through the normal process and print as many tees as you need.
 With a human, they can spot the offensive thing - or, say, an error - and stop the process before you waste loads of money manufacturing something that can't be sold.
-You see, there are more pros than cons, but the disadvantage is pretty significant.
-The reality is that artificial intelligence will become a substantial aspect of manufacturing factories in the future.
-Ideally, the best way to use this technology is to take advantage of the pros while ensuring you still have humans on-hand to negate the cons.
 People working with machines will lead to the best results!
+Con: The initial cost can be high.
+The more automated the machine, the higher the cost can be.
+The more bells and whistles, it can add to your out the door bottom line.
+In the long run, you will more than recoup the costs in reduced labor and a higher output, but for those just getting started it can feel overwhelming!
+If you are looking to get more automation in your manufacturing process, and are not sure where to start.
+Or you just want to make sure that you get the right set up for you, give us a call!
+We help companies like you every day.
+We can see the things that matter the most to you, and show you the machines that meet your needs and your budget!

 Leave a Reply. |